Medellín · Part of El Poblado

 Doctor visits are at Clínica Las Americas.
 Both of them are on Colombian private insurance now, which costs less per month than their old Canadian private supplement.

-They go to Provenza for dinner perhaps once every two weeks - Cabify both ways, never walking back at night.
+They go to Provenza for dinner perhaps once every two weeks - Uber both ways, never walking back at night.
 They have a small circle of long-term-resident friends who live within walking distance and who they see for lunch, coffee, or weekend movie nights.
 They have no plans to leave.

 Ready to find your place in Castropol?